 But like all stereotypes, there is evidence to support it.
 Plato talked about man-boy love in the Symposium, and we know from other sources that in Athens, pubescent boys engaged in “sexual relations” with their male teachers.
 But how frequent and accepted was this practice?
 The answer is, as I often like to remind people about history, complicated.

-Another problem with studying history can be thought of this way: Imagine a thousand-piece jigsaw puzzle, but we only have about one hundred pieces, and for some parts of the world, we have almost no pieces.
+Another problem with studying history can be thought of this way: imagine the historical record as a one thousand-piece jigsaw puzzle, but you only have about one hundred pieces, and for some parts of the world, you have almost no pieces.
 Now let’s extrapolate this further, using the United States as an example.
 Imagine you are a historian living in the year 4015, and you want to know everything you can about life in the U.S. today.
 So, you dig through some ruins, trying to learn what you can, and what do you come across?
 Religion everywhere!
 How many churches do we have?
 How many Bibles in hotel rooms?
 How many laws have we passed discriminating against gays based strictly on religion?
-With this evidence, future historians could make a strong case that America in 2015 was utterly Puritanical.
+With this evidence, future historians could make a strong case that America circa 2015 was utterly Puritanical.
 But wait, that’s just half the puzzle.
 After a bit more digging, archaeologists might find bookstores filled with the works of Sam Harris, Richard Dawkins, Daniel Dennet, and a number of other atheists, which may leave a lot of future historians scratching their heads in confusion.

-This isn’t to say that homosexuality did not exist in Ancient Greece; it certainly did and it was probably common, but no more so than anywhere else, and it is an affront to the LGBT community to claim otherwise.
+This isn’t to say that homosexuality did not exist in Ancient Greece; it certainly did, and it was probably common, but no more so than anywhere else, and it is an affront to the LGBTQ community to claim otherwise.
 Homosexuality is a natural occurrence, not a social aberration.
-If we limit it to just one part of the world, we suggest it has nothing to do with biology.
-While the Hebrews strictly forbid homosexuality in Leviticus (which only goes to prove its practice), we know next to nothing about the Celts, the Saxons, or any other European group at the time, nor do we know anything of the habits of the people in Asia, the Russian steppes, or China.
+If we limit sexual orientation to just one part of the world, we suggest it has nothing to do with biology.
+While the Hebrews strictly forbade homosexuality in Leviticus (which only goes to prove the practice existed), we know next to nothing about the Celts, the Saxons, or any other European group at the time, nor do we know anything of the habits of the people in Asia, the Russian steppes, or China.
 The Roman historian, Plutarch, on the other hand, asserts that the Persians engaged in pederasty with boy eunuchs, and modern historians debate how common gay relationships were in Egypt.
-If anything set the Greeks apart, it may be their propensity for expressing matters of eros, and their tolerance for differences in sexuality.
+If anything set the Greeks apart, it may be their propensity for expressing matters of eros and their tolerance for differences in sexuality.

 So, where does all this leave us?
 Were the Ancient Greeks a gay people?
 No more than anyone else.
 Were they all pedophiles?
 No more than anyone else.
 Were they overly fond of man-boy-love?
 No, but perhaps, at a specific time and place, were more accepting of it.
 Does this stereotype carry any weight?
 Nope.
 But if we must generalize, let us not say that the Greeks were more or less gay, but like much of the modern world, that they were more tolerant and enlightened.